nextest-rs/nextest/site/src/docs/design/architecture/runner-loop.md

 ### Shutdown signal handling

-On receiving a signal like `SIGINT` or `SIGTERM`, or a Ctrl-C on Windows, the dispatcher sends a message to all units to terminate.
-Units then follow the same flow as with timeouts.
+On receiving a signal like `SIGINT` or `SIGTERM`, or a Ctrl-C on Windows, the dispatcher sends a message to all units to terminate with the same signal.
+Units then follow a flow similar to timeouts, where they have a grace period to exit cleanly before being killed.

+Currently, nextest sends `SIGINT` on receiving `SIGINT`, `SIGTERM` on receiving `SIGTERM`, and so on.
+There is no _inherent_ reason the two have to be the same, other than a general expectation of "abstraction coherence": if you set up process groups, you should behave similarly to the world in which you don't set up process groups.
+This is a good principle to follow, but it's not a hard requirement.

 ### Job control